 Modern Laminate or Vinyl

-Laminate has come a long way from its humble roots and garish patterns.
+Laminate, also known as waterproof flooring, has come a long way from its humble roots and garish patterns.
 These days, laminate or modern vinyl can mimic the look of natural wood but at a much lower cost.
 And because these products can be installed right over your existing floor, they are great options for hiding imperfections.
 When it comes to families, laminate is a great option due to its durability and resistance to stains and dings.
 While it might not look exactly like real hardwood, it is a popular option for homes with pets.
 Unlike laminate, vinyl is an engineered product and does not contain real wood.
 It is completely waterproof so it resists humidity and buckling and has an exceptionally long life if cared for properly.
 Vinyl is great for areas prone to dirt and wet and long lasting in high-traffic areas.

 Pros: Affordable.
 Can be laid on top of existing floor (both concrete and wood).
 Durable with long life.
 Comes in a variety of textures, colors and patterns.